yiqiao-yin/YinsPy-master/README.md

 - An important skill is to conduct simulations when it comes to money management.
 Monte Carlo Markov Chain is a good method to adopt.
 Hence, I come up with this [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_MM_MCMC.ipynb) to execute this idea.

+- Traditional asset pricing models or factor-base trading algorithms look into the historical data to help fund managers to make decisions.
+Instead of looking into the historical data, we can also use machine learning to gain insights for future data.
+In this [notebook](https://github.com/yiqiao-yin/YinsPy/blob/master/scripts/python_MM_LSTM_StockPriceForecast.ipynb), I discuss how to use Long Short Term Memory (LSTM) as main RNN architecture to forecast stock price.

 ## Data Structures

 Data Structures are the key part of many computer algorithms as they allow the programmers to do data management in an efficient way.
 A right selection of data structure can enhance the efficiency of computer program or algorithm in a better way.